phoenix125/AtlasServerUpdateUtility/readme.txt

 - Added: The util now creates batch files (in folder "Batch Files (to run Atlas manually)") to manually run and update your Atlas servers in case of SHTF (utility failure!)
 - Fixed: When new mod(s) are added/discovered, the util previously did nothing.
 It will now restart the servers (with announcements if servers were already running).
 - Changed: 32-bit (x86) version of the utility is once again the default.
 I received a couple reports of instability possibly related to the 64-bit (x64) version.
-- Fixed: Update Mod button now disables if no mods are used or if "Use this util to install mods and check for mod updates (as listed in ServerGrid.json)? (yes/no) ###=no" (Thanks to funtimes for reporting)
+- Fixed: Update Mod button now disables if no mods are used or if "Use this util to install mods and check for mod updates (as listed in ServerGrid.json)? (yes/no) ###=no" (Thanks to funtimes for reporting).

 (2019-04-28) v1.5.0
 - Added: GUI INTERFACE for server info only... no config GUI window yet.
 (Still incomplete).
 The util can still run without the GUI for minimalists.